 Switching and getting started

-Square is the faster start: download the app, pair a $65 reader, and sell the same day.
+Square is the faster start: download the app, pair a low cost reader, and sell the same day.
 Lightspeed Retail involves importing your catalogue and configuring inventory, which takes longer but is the point of the platform.
 Use Lightspeed's 14 day trial to load a sample of your stock and test the workflow before you commit, and keep your old system available during the cutover.

-Ratings, hardware and support
+Hardware and support

-In our review scoring Square rates 4.7 out of 5 and Lightspeed Retail 4.3.
 Square scores for value and simplicity; Lightspeed scores for depth and its 24/7 support.
 Square runs on an inexpensive reader plus your own device, while Lightspeed Retail runs on an iPad based setup or a retail terminal, so factor the hardware path into your start up cost.

 Pros and cons for this matchup